sebarck/coderhouse-python-bcra-indexes/README.md

 ## :package: Installation

+1. Install docker desktop on your machine.

-1. Clone the repository.
+2. Clone the repository.

-2. Follow the Configuration section to create the required variable file with the required parameters for this app.
+3. Follow the Configuration section to create the required variable file with the required parameters for this app.

-3. Run the Docker compose with the command in "Usage" section.
+4. Run the Docker compose with the command in "Usage" section and follow-up the instructions in there for triggering the tasks.
 ## :wrench: Configuration

 To configure the application, create a .env file in the root directory and provide the following environment variables: